 Social mobility is the ease with which people can fulfil their potential, regardless of their social or educational background.

-AG is a founder member of PRIME, an initiative where law provide a minimum number of quality work experience placements to underprivileged school-age students.
-We work closely with local schools across London, Leeds and Manchester (at both primary and secondary level) to inspire and help young people fulfil their potential.
-Each year, we invite around 20 students from years 12-13 to take part in our Legal Access Week.
+AG is a founder member of PRIME, an initiative where law firms provide a minimum number of quality work experience placements to underprivileged school-age students.
+We work closely with local schools and colleges across London, Leeds, Manchester and Edinburgh to inspire and help young people fulfill their potential.
+Each year, we invite around 35 students from school YR 12-13 to take part in our Legal Access Week.

 Social Mobility Business Partnership

-SMBP is born out of the multiple award winning Legal Social Mobility Partnership, and is a volunteer led collaboration of over 70 law and accountancy firms, commercial organisations and professional sports teams committed to supporting students from low income backgrounds in their pursuit of a career, in particular, as a legal or finance professional.
+SMBP is a volunteer led collaboration of over 70 law and accountancy firms, commercial organisations and professional sports teams committed to supporting students from low income backgrounds in their pursuit of a career, in particular, as a legal or finance professional.
 We are a member of the SMBP, in Manchester and Leeds, working with our clients and other businesses to meet our respective social mobility commitments.
 As a result, our Legal Access Week students now benefit from an additional week spent with the in-house legal teams at some very well-known companies.

 Legal Access Scheme